Tsuey/L4D2-BSP-Lump-Editing/README.md

 The problem with the "normal way" is these are compiled brushes, and using decompiled VMF's in that case would be very destructive since decompiles are perfect for LUMP_ENTITIES but guessworked for LUMP_BRUSHES.
-Instead, BSPInfo is used to extract all 64 lumps directly.
+Instead, BSPInfo is used to extract all 64 lumps directly from Valve's shipped BSP.

 The only problem left is that the *.LMP file header is missing, as BSPInfo is just RAW extracts: